 For high tier projects, if water is flowing, prior to implementation of the dewatering/diversion plan, the Discharger shall conduct baseline monitoring to determine turbidity levels at the proposed project site.
 During implementation of the dewatering/diversion plan, the Discharger shall monitor turbidity upstream and downstream of the dewatering/diversion daily.
 Sample results shall be compared with the following water quality guidelines: where natural turbidity is between 0 and 50 nephelometric turbidity units (NTU), increases shall not exceed 20 percent; where natural turbidity is between 50 and 100 NTU, increases shall not exceed 10 NTU; where natural turbidity is greater than 100 NTU, increases shall not exceed 10 percent.
 The water quality guidelines described are for receiving waters, which means that attainment with the guidelines is measured in the receiving water rather than in the discharge.

-Temporary Impact Restoration Monitoring Requirements (medium and high tier)
+Temporary Impact Restoration Monitoring Requirements (medium and high tier projects)

 The Discharger shall visually monitor the temporary impact location for erosion conditions, stream stability conditions, growth and survival of vegetation, presence of invasive species, water quality and beneficial use conditions, and any other monitoring described in the compliant temporary impact restoration and monitoring plan submitted with the NOI.